 So that’s it kids.
-A truly tasty muffin with all the buttery caramel flavor we love.
+A truly tasty Caramel Pecan Coffee Cake Muffin with all the buttery caramel flavor we love.
 Dairy-free.
 You can find everything you need at Walmart, and these are very easy to make.
 So make them for your next holiday breakfast.
 Or just for any other reason.
 Because, coffee cake.

 - 1/4 cup canola oil